 Even some Biblical scholars were uncertain about the origins of this phrase, and with good reason.
 It is from the First Book of the Maccabees, a text missing in many Bibles.
 Also, Churchill altered the quotation.
 He either remembered badly, or the writer in him could not resist an editorial improvement.
 The original words were:

 58. And Judas said, Arm yourselves, and be valiant men, and see that ye be in readiness against the morning, that ye may fight with these nations, that are assembled together against us to destroy us and our sanctuary: 59.
 For it is better for us to die in battle, than to behold the calamities of our people and our sanctuary.
 60. Nevertheless, as the will of God is in heaven, so let him do.

 Anthony Eden wrote: “You have never done anything as good or as great.
 Thank you, and thank God for you.”
-Lord Halifax, who nine days later would urge approaching the Germans for armistice terms, was momentarily bowled over: “It was worth a lot,” he wrote from the Foreign Office, “and we owe you much for that, as for a great deal else, in these dark days.”
+Lord Halifax, who nine days later would urge approaching the Germans for an armistice, was momentarily bowled over: “It was worth a lot,” he wrote from the Foreign Office, “and we owe you much for that, as for a great deal else, in these dark days.”
 The Evening Standard declared the broadcast a speech of “imperishable resolve.”

 My dear PM, I listened to your well known voice last night and I should have liked to have shaken your hand for a brief moment and to tell you that from the bottom of my heart I wish you all that is good—health and strength of mind and body—for the intolerable burden that now lies on you.
 Yours always sincerely, SB

-Martin Gilbert, Winston S. Churchill, vol. VI Finest Hour 1939-1941, 365.
+14.Martin Gilbert, Winston S. Churchill, vol. 6, Finest Hour 1939-1941 (Hillsdale, Mich.: Hillsdale College Press, 2011), 365.